 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Excreted gluten immunogenic peptides (GIPs) in stool and urine are specific indicators of gluten consumption in patients with celiac disease.GIP tests detect dietary indiscretions in treated celiac patients irrespective of the presence of symptoms.
-GIPs were detected in stool and/or urine samples of patients considered strictly compliant with the gluten-free diet according to dietary reports.Point-of-care-tests for GIP detection constitute simple home-based methods for self-assessment of dietary indiscretions.
+Core tip: Excreted gluten immunogenic peptides (GIPs) in stool and urine are specific indicators of gluten consumption in patients with celiac disease.GIP tests detect dietary indiscretions in treated celiac patients, irrespective of the presence of symptoms.
+GIPs were detected in stool and/or urine samples of patients considered to be strictly compliant with the gluten-free diet according to dietary reports.
+Point-of-care tests for GIP detection constitute simple home-based methods for self-assessment of dietary indiscretions.

-Costa AF, Sugai E, Temprano MdlP, Niveloni SI, Vázquez H, Moreno ML, Domínguez R, Muñoz-Suano A, Smecuol E, Stefanolo JP, González AF, Cebolla-Ramirez A, Mauriño E, Verdú EF, Bai JC.
+Costa AF, Sugai E, Temprano MdlP, Niveloni SI, Vázquez H, Moreno ML, Domínguez-Flores MR, Muñoz-Suano A, Smecuol E, Stefanolo JP, González AF, Cebolla-Ramirez A, Mauriño E, Verdú EF, Bai JC.
 Gluten immunogenic peptide excretion detects dietary transgressions in treated celiac disease patients.
 World J Gastroenterol 2019; In press

 INTRODUCTION

 Life-long removal of gluten from the diet is currently the only way to manage celiac disease (CeD)[1].
-In most patients, strict gluten avoidance results in symptomatic, serologic, and histological remission.
+In most patients, strict gluten avoidance results in symptomatic, serologic and histological remission.
 Adherence to the gluten-free diet (GFD) is associated with a reduction and/or normalization of the risk for associated disorders or complications[2].
 While the majority of treated patients who are compliant with the GFD are asymptomatic, up to 40% of treated patients remain symptomatic or experience symptom relapse[3].
 In this context, the persistence of gluten consumption, or accidental antigen exposure, is considered the main underlying factor[4-6].
-Asymptomatic patients on a GFD who have normal serology, are not always assessed for adherence to the diet.
+Asymptomatic patients on a GFD who have normal serology are not always assessed for adherence to the diet.
 Furthermore, most guidelines do not reinforce the necessity for monitoring GFD compliance.
-Until now, there was no objective test to reveal ingested gluten in clinical practice, and evaluations have relied on presence of symptoms, dietary questionnaires by dietitians and/or serology[7-9].
+Until now, there was no objective test to reveal ingested gluten in clinical practice, and evaluations have relied on the presence of symptoms, dietary questionnaires by dietitians and/or serology[7-9].

-Quantitative enzyme-linked immunosorbent assay(ELISA) (stool) and quantitative immunocromatography (urine) tests that determine consumption of gluten by assessing excretion of gluten immunogenic peptides (GIP) have recently been developed[10,11].
+Quantitative enzyme-linked immunosorbent assays (ELISA) (stool) and quantitative immunocromatography (urine) tests that determine consumption of gluten by assessing the excretion of gluten immunogenic peptides (GIP) have recently been developed[10,11].
 These tests are based on the detection of GIP in stool and urine by monoclonal antibodies (anti-33merα-gliadin peptide G12).
 Previous studies have shown that a positive result constitutes specific evidence of dietary indiscretions.
 In addition to these, point-of-care tests (PoCT) (both for stool and urine) have been recently developed to simplify their use by patients at home.
-It is unknown how these newly developed tests perform compared with laboratory tests for GIPsuch as ELISAand, traditional dietary assessment and serology.
+It is not currently known how these newly developed tests perform compared with laboratory tests for GIP, such as ELISA, traditional dietary assessment and serology.
 It is also unknown whether PoCT can help in the identification of transgressions in asymptomatic patients on GFD, in whom gluten contamination is not suspected[3].

-Thus, our aims were: (1) to assess the performance of ELISA and PoCT for detection GIP excretion in stool and urine in patients on GFD for more than two-years; and (2) to explore the potential association of dietary transgressions with symptoms in CeD patients on long-term GFD.
+Thus, our aims were: (1) to assess the performance of ELISA and PoCT for detecting GIP excretion in stool and urine in patients on GFD for more than two years; and (2) to explore the potential association of dietary transgressions with symptoms in CeD patients on long-term GFD.

 MATERIALS AND METHODS